 Connectivity for All

-The promise of 30Mbps broadband for every premise in Scotland is a particular boost for remote and rural Scottish cultural organisations and audiences.
+The promise of 30Mbps broadband for every premises in Scotland is a particular boost for remote and rural Scottish cultural organisations and audiences.
 At the moment, many people and businesses in rural Scotland have limited access to a robust broadband or mobile internet (though there are stand out areas of good connectivity).
 This then limits their ability to take advantage of online engagement strategies that require good broadband or mobile internet.

 The issue of data privacy is particularly significant.
 Firstly, the UK government’s upcoming Digital Economy Bill will be supplemented with codes of practice around ensuring privacy.
 Secondly, the coming of the European General Data Protection Regulation (GDPR) in May 2018 will put a much higher level of responsibility on UK businesses to ensure their customers’ privacy.
 Organisations need to be confident that their own information is stored safely or else risk considerable financial and reputational damage.
 (Read more about this in our summary of whats coming from GDPR.)